KACHAPPILLY2021/Computer_Vision_projects/README.md

 <img src="https://github.com/KACHAPPILLY2021/Computer_Vision_projects/blob/main/proj_3/output_3/2_a_main.PNG?raw=true" width=100% alt="stitch">

 ### Affine Structure from Motion

+- Aims to reconstruct the 3D structure of a scene from a sequence of 2D images.
+- The goal is to recover the 3D positions of the points in the scene, as well as the camera poses and intrinsic parameters.

 <img src="https://github.com/KACHAPPILLY2021/Computer_Vision_projects/blob/main/proj_3/output_3/3_b(ele90-azi180).PNG?raw=true" height =50% width=50% alt="sfm">

 Camera position x | Camera position y | Camera position z